nick-wireless/nt-stadium/README.md

+# Outline of items to seek help from Harlan:
+- [ ] Consider navigation aids on the pay for membership page.
+- [ ] Hookup to Klaviyo to Nuxt.
+- [ ] Hookup Stripe for payment for memberships.
+- [ ] Review / assist with Blog setup.

 # Outline of todo items for website:

-- [ ] Consider navigation aids on the pay for membership page.
 - [ ] Review bug: my-5 or such applying to WorkCard.vue in completed-work.md.
 - [x] Adult vs Child display and rates.
 - [x] Change home page to have overlays on pictures.